Heather Jackson

 profile

-American Heather Jackson is one of the most talented and popular triathletes on the global professional circuit.
+During her pro triathlon career, American Heather Jackson was one of the most talented and popular triathletes on the global professional circuit.

-A multiple IRONMAN champion, Heather has had a hugely impressive career to date.
+A multiple IRONMAN champion, Heather had a hugely impressive triathlon career.
 In addition to her full-distance victories, she has also finished first in countless races at the 70.3 distance, won four Wildflower Triathlons and had multiple top-five finishes at the IRONMAN World Championship in Hawaii.
+She’s since transitioned away from professional triathlon and can be found making waves on some of the biggest stages in gravel cycling and ultra-running.

 Growing up in Exeter, New Hampshire, Heather was a big football and ice hockey fan.
 She had played ice hockey since the age of six, and continued right the way through high school to university.
 Whilst studying a BA in politics at Princeton University, Heather was part of the university’s Division 1 women’s ice hockey team and the U22 US national team.